Morgan Motor Company: Availability in the United States

 In April 2012, the new Morgan 3-Wheeler was showcased at the New York International Auto Show, at the Jacob Javits Center, by Bobby Singh and Gideon Lang-Laddie of Manhattan Motorsports.
 This was the first time in 10 years that Morgan had had a presence at the largest of the American car shows and was the first US specification Morgan 3-Wheeler in the United States.
 The Morgan 3 Wheeler was voted one of the "Hottest Cars Of The Show" by G4TV.

 In May 2012, Manhattan Motorsports took delivery of Charles Morgan's Superdry edition Morgan 3-Wheeler and prepared it for its first major American trial.
 This vehicle was driven across the States, from New York to Los Angeles by Charles Morgan and his wife, covering 3000 miles, in the Gumball 3000.
 At the end of the seven-day drive, the Morgan 3 Wheeler was awarded the "Spirit of Gumball" prize.

 The Morgan 3 Wheeler sold successfully in the United States until it ceased production in 2019.
-The 3 Wheeler's predecessor, Super 3, was made available in the United States in 2023 — following its U.K. and European launch in 2022.
+The 3 Wheeler's predecessor, Super 3, was made available in the United States in 2023 following its U.K. and European launch in 2022.
 Homologated as a motor tricycle, the Super 3 does not come under the same homologation requirements as conventional automobiles.

+In 2025, Morgan made the Plus Four available for the United States market after a five-year effort to homologize the car.
+The Plus Four is compliant with the Fixing America's Surface Transportation Act, which allows for low-volume manufacturers (less than five thousand per year) to sell replicas of vehicles sold at least 25 years prior to sale.
+The exemption allows the car to avoid certain safety regulations (provided no more than 325 vehicles per year are sold) while requiring compliance with modern emissions and lighting regulations.
+The only transmission available for the US market is the automatic.